SpencerMichaels/btrroll/README.md

 # TODO

-* boot into different kernel versions with systemd-boot
-* ensure no directory traversal when entering backup filenames
-* add config file
-* check for and reject toplevel root partition when provisioning
-* handle missing or invalid snapshots directory
+[x] ensure no directory traversal when entering backup filenames [x] check for and reject toplevel root partition when provisioning [x] handle a missing or invalid snapshots directory
-* move PKGBUILD install to "make install"
+[ ] move PKGBUILD install to "make install"
+[ ] add config file
+[ ] boot into different kernel versions with systemd-boot